Icseon/Icseon/README.md

 Used in combination with cloudflare to vend off malicious actors.
 Logs are automatically analyzed to identify threats.

 - **MySQL**\
-Starting off as a PHP developer, using MySQL made sense.
-I conmtinue to use MySQL to this day to store data.
+Starting off as a PHP developer, using MySQL made sense for me.
+I continue to use MySQL to this day to store data.

 - **PHP**\
 Including Laravel and Phalcon as well as self made web frameworks.
 I no longer use PHP in my personal projects.\